 One of the worst downfalls for bass fisherman is being “one dimensional.”
 To prevent your bass fishing success from living and dying by one technique, you have to become a versatile angler.
 The best way to be a well-rounded angler is to fish at new places and to continually learn and practice new techniques.
 Fish bodies of water that are different from your home waters and force yourself to adapt to the fishing conditions there.
 If you are used to fishing dirty water with jigs and spinnerbaits, go to a lake with clear water and try to master the dropshot or a similar finesse tactic.
 Go outside of your bass fishing comfort zone and you will become a more versatile and better angler for it.

-4. Understand The Weather
+4. Understand How Weather Impacts Bass

 Weather conditions can have a dramatic effect on bass behavior from day to day.
 Getting to know how bass behave under different weather conditions is vital to being a successful bass angler.
 On cloudy days bass tend to be much more active and willing to expose themselves to feed.
 Bass fishing tips can vary depending on how the weather varies.
 Opt for moving baits like spinnerbaits, chatterbaits, and topwater plugs on overcast days to draw big strikes from active bass.
 When the fishing weather gives you a shining sun, bass like to hold tight to cover and wait for meals to come to them.
 To catch these lazy bass on sunny days, go with a bottom bouncing bait like a jig or Texas rigged soft plastic.
 Flip and pitch your bait to the base of cover and be ready for a bass to hammer it.